-Since its inception the PPL strategy has been threefold.
-First was the development, evaluation and selection of our platform cell penetrating peptide (CPP).
-PPL tested a number of different CPPs and found one that they derived from human genes that was superior to the others tested including the Antennapedia fruit fly molecule PPL licensed from Trojantec and Imperial College in London.
+PPL tested a number of different cell penetrating peptides (CPPs)CPPs and found one that they derived from human genes that was superior to the others tested including the Antennapedia fruit fly molecule PPL licensed from Trojantec and Imperial College in London.
 PPL selected this human--based CPP to be the basis of their CellPorter® platform.
+PPL strategy was and still is exploring the ways it can be used therapeutically.

-The second leg of PPL strategy was and still is exploring the ways it can be used therapeutically.
-PPL pursued collaborations to bring worldclass subject area expertise to some of their research questions.
-For example, PPL collaborated with scientists at Yale to evaluate its cell penetrating properties, with the Pirbright Institute in the UK to explore its potential for vaccine use, with scientists at the National Eye Institute to evaluate its penetration into eye tissues when given as eye drops, and with a scientist at the University of Michigan to investigate blood brain barrier penetration.
+PPL pursued collaborations to bring world-class subject area expertise to some of their research questions.
+PPL collaborated with scientists at Yale to evaluate its cell penetrating properties, with the Pirbright Institute in the UK to explore its potential for vaccine use, with scientists at the National Eye Institute to evaluate its penetration into eye tissues when given as eye drops, and with a scientist at the University of Michigan to investigate blood brain barrier penetration.
 Through these collaborations PPL management learned that CellPorter® enhances immune reactions to vaccines, did get inside eye tissues, and did penetrate the blood brain barrier.
 PPL also conducted its own studies that demonstrated CellPorter® can be used to dose peptides systemically by inhalation, and has ongoing work looking at the feasibility of topical skin use and of using CellPorter to deliver nucleotide and peptide cargos that alter genes and regulate gene function.

-The third leg of PPL strategy is developing its lead product, PPL--003, for ophthalmic solutions.
+PPL's other strategy is developing its lead product, PPL--003, for ophthalmic solutions.
 In this connection, PPL completed work with BioConcept Laboratories on a drug product formulation for PPL-003 Ophthalmic solution that will be used for IND enabling non-clinical studies and phase I and phase IIA clinical studies.
 BioConcept Laboratories also completed short-term stability testing of PPL-003 ophthalmic solution.
-PPL decided that it would use chemical synthesis methods for drug substance going forward and discontinue production in recombinant E. coli.
-Also during June 2017, PPL completed work on a pre-IND meeting briefing document and issued a letter to FDA requesting a pre-IND meeting.
-PPL also completed a research agreement with the University of Houston for evaluation of PPL-003's NFkB inhibitory mechanism in corneal epithelial cells.
+Preparation for a pre-IND meeting with FDA for PPL-003 ophthalmic solution for dry eye disease has completed and all materials for the meeting were sent to the FDA in August 2017.
+In September PPL's development team for PPL-003 ophthalmic solution met with the FDA at a pre-IND meeting.
+The non-clinical and clinical plans for PPL-003 ophthalmic solution were presented to FDA along with questions for the agency.
+After a very successful meeting PPL-003 ophthalmic solution now has a clear path forward to phase I and phase II studies in healthy volunteers and patients with dry eye disease.